 Find out about the research we fund at King’s College London, which includes a Research Unit devoted to triple negative breast cancer.

-The King's College London Research Unit, led by Professor Andrew Tutt, is located in Guy’s Hospital, south London.
-The researchers at the King’s College London Research Unit are trying to understand more about triple negative breast cancer, an aggressive type of the disease, and find treatments to combat it.
+The Breast Cancer Now Research Unit at King's College London, led by Professor Andrew Tutt, is located in Guy’s Hospital, south London.
+The scientists at the Research Unit are trying to understand more about triple negative breast cancer, an aggressive type of the disease, and find treatments to combat it.

 There have been great improvements in breast cancer treatment in the past few decades which means that most patients can expect to survive for many years.
 However, patients with triple negative breast cancer have fewer treatment options.

-The King’s College London Research Unit is made up of 29 researchers split into three groups, led by Professors Andrew Tutt, Tony Ng and Professor Sophia Karagiannis.
+The King’s College London Research Unit is made up of 16 researchers split into four groups, led by Professors Andrew Tutt, Tony Ng, Sophia Karagiannis, and Dr Anita Grigoriadis.

-Professor Tutt and Dr Anita Grigoriadas are studying the biological characteristics of triple negative breast tumours to try to identify differences that set these cancers apart from other types, to help guide the development of targeted treatments.
+Andrew and Anita are studying the biological characteristics of triple negative breast tumours to try to identify differences that set these cancers apart from other types, to help guide the development of targeted treatments.

-Professor Sophia Karagiannis aim to use scientific advances made by Professors Tutt and Ng to develop new treatments to target triple negative breast cancer cells specifically.
+Sophia aims to use scientific advances made by Andrew and Tony's teams to develop new treatments to specifically target triple negative breast cancer cells.